awsdocs/amazon-inspector-user-guide/doc_source/inspector_agents-on-win.md

 We highly recommend that you modify the **agent\.cfg** file only with the guidance of AWS Support\.

 ## To configure proxy support for Amazon Inspector Agents<a name="inspector-agent-proxy"></a>

-**Important**
-Proxy support for Amazon Inspector Agents is NOT supported on EC2 instances that are running Windows Server 2016 operating system\.

 Proxy support for Amazon Inspector Agents is achieved through the use of the WinHTTP proxy\.
 To set up WinHTTP proxy using the `netsh` utility see: [https://technet\.microsoft\.com/en\-us/library/cc731131%28v=ws\.10%29\.aspx](https://technet.microsoft.com/en-us/library/cc731131%28v=ws.10%29.aspx)\.